 Finally, state legislation could impact program viability, particularly if regulations limit what activities qualify as educational programming within schools.
-Changes in policy could restrict our ability to operate in educational settings as planned.
+Changes in policy could restrict their ability to operate in educational settings as planned.

-5.11 SWOT Analysis Conclusions
+SWOT Analysis Conclusions

 The program can capitalize on each strength by utilizing already trained foster parents and professionals through Partnership for Family, Children, and Adults.
-The organization is widely known in our local area and has established funding for services and programs.
+The organization is widely known in the local area and has established funding for services and programs.
 The program's weaknesses will be worked on by recruiting quality mentors and incentivizing their participation by offering them stipends, certificates, and scholarships through a partnership with local colleges based upon years of service.
 Mentors add to the authenticity of the program experience and must be maintained.
 Additionally, outside funding will sought through direct communication with local organizations for sponsorships.
 For staff development, online courses will be made available to mentees so they can view short video clips at their earliest availability from anywhere.
 The program will exploit opportunities by capitalizing on the diverse population and resources within the Chattanooga area.
 The program would also take advantage of bipartisan support as well as a major potential partnership with the Electric Power Board, which would benefit both their company and the proposed program.
-To defend against competing agencies replicating our program, we will seek broad support from surrounding organizations.
-By engaging other agencies as program supporters and stakeholders, we can reduce the likelihood of them initiating similar programs.
-To retain peer mentors, we will prioritize creating a supportive and engaged community.
+To defend against competing agencies replicating the program, it will seek broad support from surrounding organizations.
+By engaging other agencies as program supporters and stakeholders, the program can reduce the likelihood of them initiating similar programs.
+To retain peer mentors, the program will prioritize creating a supportive and engaged community.
 Mentors will receive attentive support, ensuring they feel valued, heard, and equipped to handle challenges with mentees.
-Fostering a positive environment that enriches mentors' lives will help us retain our volunteer base.
+Fostering a positive environment that enriches mentors' lives will help the program retain their volunteer base.

-To address potential stigma for foster children, we will frame the program positively and maintain strict confidentiality.
-By welcoming participants into a supportive community and avoiding labels that could isolate them, we aim to make the program a source of pride rather than discomfort.
-For school engagement, we will build strong relationships with key school personnel, such as counselors, social workers, principals, and student success coordinators.
-By clearly demonstrating the program's benefits, we can increase school buy-in and integration.
-To address financial risks, we will diversify our funding sources beyond federal grants.
+To address potential stigma for foster children, the program will frame itself positively and maintain strict confidentiality.
+By welcoming participants into a supportive community and avoiding labels that could isolate them, it aim to make the program a source of pride rather than discomfort.
+For school engagement, the program will build strong relationships with key school personnel, such as counselors, social workers, principals, and student success coordinators.
+By clearly demonstrating the program's benefits, it can increase school buy-in and integration.
+To address financial risks, the program will diversify their funding sources beyond federal grants.
 This includes cultivating support from local agencies, church groups, and community foundations to provide a stable funding base.
-Finally, we can mitigate legislative risks by adjusting the program's location or structure if needed.
-If regulations limit school-based activities, we could host sessions at Partnership for Families, Children, and Adults.
+Finally, the program can mitigate legislative risks by adjusting the program's location or structure if needed.
+If regulations limit school-based activities, it could host sessions at Partnership for Families, Children, and Adults.
 Additionally, we'll align the program with educational goals that meet legal requirements.